 Notwithstanding the foregoing, no key or control functions have been completely outsourced, save in respect of investment management, which has been outsourced primarily to Two Sigma, DWS Investment Management ("DWS") and Conning Asset Management ("Conning").
-Such investment management activities are subject to a rigorous oversight process led by the Parent Chief Investment Officer, with reporting to the Subsidiary Risk Management Committees, the applicable Subsidiary Board of Directors (including the Hamilton Re Board) and, ultimately, the Parent Investment Committee, at least at their periodic meetings.
-All investment management relationships, and material changes to their governing contractual terms, are approved by applicable Subsidiary boards and the Parent Investment Committee.
+Such investment management activities are subject to a rigorous oversight process led by the Parent Chief Investment Officer, with reporting to the Parent Risk Management Committee, the applicable Subsidiary board of directors (including the Hamilton Re Board) and, ultimately, the Parent Investment Committee, at least quarterly.
+All investment management relationships and material changes to their governing contractual terms are approved by applicable Subsidiary boards of directors and the Parent Investment Committee.